Skip to main content

 3 mentions Positive Neutral Negative

 • “The story itself is huge and the replayability is endless.
-At the time of writing this, the game is currently in its 1st year anniversary, and I would gauge the story to be 5 core chapters, 3 replayable dungeons, and 6 event story dungeons that are unlocked (rather than locked behind seasonal events like other mobile games).”
+At the time of writing this, the game is celebrating its 1st year anniversary.
+The story includes 5 core chapters, 3 replayable dungeons, and 6 event story dungeons that remain unlocked, unlike other mobile games where these are often locked behind seasonal events.”

-• “Without spoiling, the end of the dungeon has such a huge twist which greatly impacts the story and replayability going forward.”
+• “Without spoiling, the end of the dungeon has a huge twist that greatly impacts the story and enhances replayability going forward.”

 Skip Game Offers